Power Query Magic: The Ultimate and easiest way to consolidate multiple tables, sheets, text and/or csv files

 Consolidating / Combining multiple files with Power Query

-So far I’ve already blogged here and here and created a few youtube videos explaining how to combine multiple tables and / or sheets from Excel files and Ken Puls also did his thing with the csv files.
+So far I’ve already blogged [link removed due to 404] here and [link removed due to 404] here and created a few youtube videos explaining how to combine multiple tables and / or sheets from Excel files and Ken Puls also did his thing with the csv files.

 Now its time for this to reach a new level, so I want you, the reader, to download this zip file that contains the needed files for you to test this out.
 I call this the Ultimate Combination.